tl;dr

 2. I want to publish everything but the secrets.

-3. I want the repository to be operational with minimal effort.
+3. I want the repository to be operational just by cloning my repo(s).

 Two Nix flakes: a public one, and a private one